2018ik/2018ik.github.io/_wiki/law.markdown

 ## Background

-Law is God's principle in dealing with man in His Old Testament economy.
+The law is primarily God's principle in dealing with man in the Old Testament.
 God decreed the law as a portrait of Himself and a standard of good to expose man of his inability to keep the law and to cause him to know his sin (Rom 3:20, Rom 7:7).

 The law itself is good and holy, but the intention of the law is to show us our sin.
-Through the law is clear knowledge of sin, and if man tries to keep the law he will not be justified by God because God's standard of righteousness is His own righteous being and no fallen being can meet the standard of God's righteousness which his himself portrayed in the law.
+Through the law is clear knowledge of sin, and if man tries to keep the law he will not be justified by God because God's standard of righteousness is His own righteous being and no fallen being can meet the standard of God's righteousness.

+In Romans, Paul reveals another aspect of the law: its automatic working.
+Along with this we see what he calls the law of the Spirit of life.

 ## History

 The law was brought in not from the beginning, but after transgression.
 God's original intention in creating man as a vessel was to receive the Lord Jesus as the tree of life.
 By eating the tree of life, man would have fulfilled the desire of God, to contain and express God in His glory.

 Instead, man ate the tree of knowledge of good and evil and was condemned by God.
 This caused man to take in another source, the life and nature of Satan, which issues in death.
 The issue was not an immediate physical death, but that the spirit was deadened.